 Stop Hate for Profit is an ongoing campaign to hold social media companies accountable for hate on their platforms.
 Social media must prioritize people over profit, and they must do it now.

-With the support of more than 1,100 businesses, 100+ non-profits and countless consumers, we sent a clear message to Facebook: stop valuing profits over hate, bigotry, racism, antisemitism, and disinformation.
+With the support of more than 1,200 businesses and non-profits and countless consumers, we sent a clear message to Facebook in July 2020 with our ad pause: stop valuing profits over hate, bigotry, racism, antisemitism, and disinformation.

-Statement from Stop Hate for Profit on Ad Pause Success and #StopHateForProfit Campaign
+Statement from Stop Hate For Profit on July 2020 Ad Pause Success and #StopHateForProfit Campaign

 The success of this campaign is unmistakable.
 We forced an unprecedented public examination of Facebook’s deep harms to marginalized communities and the health of our democracy.
 This didn’t happen overnight.
 It was built on years of campaigning by civil rights organizations, media responsibility groups and Black leadership.
 Before these efforts, Facebook fiercely opposed civil rights protections and totally expunging hate unless there were public relations crises to handle.

 But our forces combined with the support of more than 1100 companies including major corporations and small businesses; more than 100+ nonprofits including racial justice, human rights and labor groups, religious organizations; and countless individuals — we sent a clear message to Facebook’s leadership: this does not stand with our common values and society is no longer willing to tolerate your inaction and profiting from hate and misinformation.